Symmetric localization of $\nu_{\text{tot}}=4/3$ fractional topological insulator edges: Abstract

 \section{Abstract}

 Motivated by the recent twisted MoTe$_2$ experiment [arXiv:2601.18508], we develop a disordered interacting edge theory of a fractional topological insulator at $\nu_{\text{tot}}=4/3$, consisting of two time-reversal-conjugated $\nu=2/3$ fractional quantum Hall states.
 For an $S_z$-conserving edge, we uncover three distinct phases with two possible conductance values per edge in the long-edge limit: $\frac{2}{3}\frac{e^2}{h}$ and $\frac{4}{3}\frac{e^2}{h}$.
 In the presence of $S_z$-changing perturbations (e.g., Rashba spin-orbit coupling), an interaction-induced insulating edge state can emerge without breaking time-reversal or charge-conservation symmetry, corresponding to the absence of a topologically protected edge state.
-We further provide an exact mapping to a noninteracting fermionic theory exhibiting Anderson localization.
-Our results showcase an explicit, experimentally relevant example that the edge-state two-terminal transport is insufficient to identify the $\nu_{\text{tot}}=4/3$ fractional topological insulators.
+We show an exact mapping (with a special choice of parameters) to a noninteracting fermionic theory exhibiting Anderson localization, and the weak-coupling phase diagrams are also constructed, showing that symmetric localization can emerge regardless of other $S_z$-conserving perturbations.
+Our results showcase an explicit, experimentally relevant example that the edge-state two-terminal transport can yield false-negative results in identifying the $\nu_{\text{tot}}=4/3$ fractional topological insulators.

 \textit{Introduction. ---} Fractional topological insulators (FTIs) are strongly correlated gapped states that support fractionalized excitations while preserving time-reversal symmetry and charge conservation \cite{BernevigBA2006a,LevinM2009c,MaciejkoJ2010a}.
 (See reviews.~\cite{SternA2016,MaciejkoJ2015,NeupertT2015} and the references therein.)
 In two dimensions, the edge state of an FTI is described by fractionalized movers that form Kramers pairs, which can lead to a nontrivial two-terminal edge-state conductance.
 In addition, the edge states of two-dimensional (2D) FTI can be useful for engineering the parafermion zero modes \cite{ChengM2012,KlinovajaJ2014a}, a potential building block for topological quantum computations \cite{AliceaJ2016}.
 Despite extensive theoretical studies of FTIs, decisive evidence in the materials has remained elusive after two decades of exploration.